 As a result, you shouldn’t apply for a title loan without first considering whether they are right for your financial situation.
 After all, you could potentially lose your vehicle.

-In any case, these loans typically come directly in the form of a lump sum payment (e.g. $10,000).
+In any case, these direct money loans typically come in the form of a lump sum payment (e.g. $10,000).
 From there, you must make a series of regular, even repayments until you’ve paid off the balance of your loan.

 Can I get loans against car title Australia?